marq24/ha-evcc/README.md

 2. You **must know the URL** from which your HA-Instance can reach your evcc instance.
     - This is usually the IP address of your evcc server and the port on which the evcc server is running (default is `7070`).
     - If you are using a reverse proxy, you need to know the URL that your HA instance can use to reach your evcc instance.
     - When you are using docker (or docker-compose), you must ensure that the containers can communicate with each other.
-This means that the network and the port must be configured & exposed correctly.
+This means that the network and the port must be configured and exposed correctly.
 It's not enough that you can reach your evcc instance via a browser — your HA container must be also able to reach it!

-[^1]: There is a known issue when using HASS-IO - For what ever reason it has been reported, that the startup sequence of the containers (the different installed AddOns) _might not match the requirements_ of this Integration: Your evcc-server __must be up and running before the Integration can be initialized__ in HA.
-This is because during the initial start of the Integration your evcc configuration (active loadpoints and configured vehicles) will be evaluated in order to create the corresponding HA entities.<br/><br/>So when you restart your HASS-IO server it _can happen_ that HA already starting to initialize this Integration before the HASS-OS have started the evcc-instance. __This will lead to the situation that the Integration is not started correctly__.<br/><br/>I am sorry that my HA developer skills are not sufficient to find a solution that work in this scenario - nor did I found other integrations with similar challenges (to find inspiration).
+[^1]: There is a known issue when using HASS-IO - For whatever reason it has been reported that the startup sequence of the containers (the different installed AddOns) _might not match the requirements_ of this Integration: Your evcc-server __must be up and running before the Integration can be initialized__ in HA.
+This is because during the initial start of the Integration your evcc configuration (active loadpoints and configured vehicles) will be evaluated in order to create the corresponding HA entities.<br/><br/>So when you restart your HASS-IO server, it _can happen_ that HA already starting to initialize this Integration before the HASS-OS has started the evcc-instance. __This will lead to the situation that the Integration is not started correctly__.<br/><br/>I am sorry that my HA developer skills are not sufficient to find a solution that works in this scenario – nor did I found other integrations with similar challenges (to find inspiration).
 If you know one (that's actively maintained), please let me know.
-Of course, I am also open to any PR solving this issue for AddOn users that will work in the different scenarios (deactivating/activating the integration, with WebSocket support and without).<br/><br/>As a personal note on this: IMHO restarts of HA Servers should only happen under observation, and should not be automated in any kind - but I might be alone with my opinion.
+Of course, I am also open to any PR solving this issue for AddOn users that work in the different scenarios (deactivating/activating the integration, with WebSocket support and without).<br/><br/>As a personal note on this: IMHO restarts of HA Servers should only happen under observation, and should not be automated in any kind – but I might be alone with my opinion.

 ### Step I: Install the integration